rwieruch/blog_robinwieruch_content/blog/react-hooks-higher-order-components/index.md

 };
 ```

-This is a very common scenario, because often components need to fetch from multiple API endpoints.
+This is a very common scenario; often components need to fetch from multiple API endpoints.

 As we have learned before, the `withFetch` HOC expects an `url` prop for the data fetching.
 Now we want to use this HOC two times and thus we are not able anymore fulfil both HOCs contract.
 In contrast, both HOCs will just operate on the latter URL which will lead to a problem.
 A solution (and yes, there is more than one solution) to this problem would be changing our `withFetch` HOC to something more powerful in order to perform not a single but multiple requests: